KarchinLab/2020plus/doc/developer_doc.rst

     * stats.py
     * . . .

-  * results/
-  * plots/

 Python code is located in the python sub-directory.
-If figures are generated then they are stored in the plots/ directory.
-While text files are stored in the results/ directory.
+If figures are generated then they are stored in the plots/ directory under the results/XXXXX folder (if using the XXXXX command).
+While text files are stored in the results/XXXXX/results directory (if using the XXXXX sub-command).

 In general, most (if not all) of the file paths for text files are found in config files in the *config* directory.